-\Indra Kaunis has gained a vast experience in shipping cases and practical knowledge of industry at working in Estonian Shipping Co.(ESCO) and in Tschudi Shipping Co.(TSC) in 1993-2006.
+Indra Kaunis has gained a vast experience in shipping cases and practical knowledge of industry at working in Estonian Shipping Co.(ESCO) and in Tschudi Shipping Co.(TSC) in 1993-2006.
 He was chief lawyer and a member of the board of directors of ESCO since 1997 and later in TSC.
 Indra established law firm Consolato del Mare(CdM) in 2006, when he left TSC.
 CdM specializes in maritime and transport law and is advising regarding full range of shipping cases, shipbuilding, ship finance and other shipping related matters under leadership of Indra.
 Indra was member of Estonian delegation in Geneva in 1999, when was discussed and adopted International Convention on the Arrest of Ships under auspices of IMO.
 He has participated as an expert at adoption of other international maritime conventions (MLC).
+Indra is head of expert group established for revision of Estonian maritime laws.
 Languages spoken: Estonian, Russian and English.